StackExchange/dnscontrol/docs/adding-new-rtypes.md

 ## Step 6: Add an `integrationTest` test case.

 Add at least one test case to the `integrationTest/integration_test.go` file.
-Look for `var tests =` and add the test to the end of this list.
+Look for `func makeTests` and add the test to the end of this list.

-Each entry in the list is a new state.
-For example:
+Each `testgroup()` is a named list of tests.

 ```
-  // MX
-  tc("Empty"),                                    <<< 1
+testgroup("MX",                                   <<< 1
   tc("MX record", mx("@", 5, "foo.com.")),        <<< 2
   tc("Change MX pref", mx("@", 10, "foo.com.")),  <<< 3
+  tc("MX record",                                 <<< 4
+      mx("@", 10, "foo.com."),
+      mx("@", 20, "bar.com."),
+  ),
+  )
 ```

-Line 1: An `tc()` entry with no records (just a comment).
-The test system will delete all records from the domain to make the domain match this empty configuration.
-This creates a "clean slate" situation.

-Line 2: A `tc()` entry with 1 record.
-To get to this state, the provider will have to add the record.
-If this works, basic functionality for the MX record type has been achieved.

-Line 3: A `tc()` entry with 1 record, with a different priority.
+Line 1: `testgroup()` gives a name to a group of tests.
+It also tells the system to delete all records for this domain so that the tests begin with a blank slate.

+Line 2:
+Each `tc()` encodes all the records of a zone.
+The test framework will try to do the smallest changes to bring the zone up to date.
+In this case, we know the zone is empty, so this will add one MX record.

-To get to this state, the provider will have to either change the priority on an existing record, or delete the old record and insert a new one.
+Line 3: In this example, we just change one field of an existing record.
+To get to this configuration, the provider will have to either change the priority on an existing record, or delete the old record and insert a new one.
 Either way, this test case assures us that the diff'ing functionality is working properly.

 If you look at the tests for `CAA`, it inserts a few records then attempts to modify each field of a record one at a time.
 This test